 Based on lots of students’ feedback and input, as well as competitor analysis, I mainly applied the following solutions in the new iPad design:

-After finishing the prototype of the new BetterChinese iPad, I invited students from 1st grade to 5th grade in my user testing.
-They first completed 8 tasks like login, study a lesson, play a game, see their ranking, change the setting, etc. Then they were asked to complete a system usability scale survey.
+After finishing the prototype of the new BetterChinese iPad app, I invited students from 1st grade to 5th grade to do some user testing.
+They first completed 8 tasks like logging in, studying a lesson, playing a game, seeing their ranking, and changing their settings.
+Then they were asked to complete a system usability scale survey.
 Students compared the original website and the new website: Result pictures from old portfolio sketch.

 User testing results